MicrosoftDocs/SupportArticles-docs/support/mem/intune/data-transfer-scenarios.md

 :::image type="content" source="media/data-transfer-scenarios/block-viewing-corporate-docs.png" alt-text="Side-by-side screenshots showing the different options for apps you can use to open a document, before and after applying the MDM setting.":::

-### Option B: Restrict sharing for unenrolled devices
+### Option B: Restrict sharing for devices with APP managed apps

 - Set the app protection setting **Send org data to other apps** to 'Policy managed app with Open-In/Share filtering'.